papotte/stundenzettel/README.md

 ### 3. Deploy Firestore Security Rules

-Your database is protected by security rules.
-This project includes a `firestore.rules` file that you must deploy to your project.
+Your database is protected by security rules defined in the `firestore.rules` file.
+These rules are **deployed automatically** by the CI/CD pipeline whenever a new release is created.

-From your project's root directory, run the following command:
+If you need to deploy them manually, you can run the following command from your project's root directory:

 ```bash
 firebase deploy --only firestore:rules